![]() |

 |

-North Transept have been opened up for the first time in living memory,
+in the North Transept have been opened up for the first time in

-allowing daylight into the Organ chamber.
-One interesting sideline of
+living memory, allowing daylight into the Organ chamber.
+One

 |